Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 Vice Admiral, US Navy (Ret.); former Commander Fleet Cyber Command / 10th Fleet

 Independent Director.
 Vice Admiral, US Navy (Retired); former Deputy Chief of Naval Operations for Information Warfare and Director of Naval Intelligence (2016–2018) and former Commander of US Fleet Cyber Command / Tenth Fleet (2014–2016) — the first woman to be promoted to Vice Admiral in unrestricted line and the first woman to lead a Navy numbered fleet.
 Brings cybersecurity and information-warfare expertise to the board.
-Also serves on the boards of Goldman Sachs, IronNet Cybersecurity, and Progressive Corporation.
+Joined the GM board in 2023.
+Also serves on the boards of The Goldman Sachs Group and Huntsman Corporation (her IronNet and Progressive Corporation directorships are now prior).
 Holds a B.S. from the US Naval Academy, an M.S. from the Naval Postgraduate School, and a Ph.D. in Electrical Engineering.

 Devin N. Wenig